 How you demonstrate your standout qualities will be how you can develop a personality that builds customer loyalty.

 Get clear with how you see yourself fitting into your business’s model, both now and with your future vision.

-Ultimately you will want to scale your business, to secure its future success.
+Ultimately you will want to scale your business to secure its future success.

-With each service, you offer, look at your ideal client, and why should they choose you over your competitor?
+With each service you offer, look at your ideal client and why they should choose you over your competitor.

 Get to know your competitors.

+List out your competitors.
 It is not about comparing; it is about being confident with where you position yourself.